VenkataDevi/SlackInterview/README.md

 3. Created 2 new APPs "Tech-Assessment" and "USPS" for integration of API's.

 <h1>Incoming Webhook API integration with APP</h1>
-Summary :-
+<h2>Summary :-</h2>
 Built a new App "Tech-assessment" with the feature of Incoming webhook in the channel "orders".
-It will post give message to the channel "orders". <br>
+It will post give message to the channel "orders".
-Usage :-
+<h2>Usage :-</h2>
 Hit the below Heroku App get URL and pass the data to be sent in the query string param "data" like below. https://aqueous-headland-93426.herokuapp.com/callwebhook?data=Hello This will pass text "Hello" to the channel "orders".